matt404/podcaststudio/README.md

 This project was created to give podcasters the necessary tools to create new audio/video content.

 #### Project Goals
-1) Deliver a 100% web based solution
+1) Deliver a 100% offline capable solution
-2) Record video and audio from any input source (current state)
+2) Record Audio/Video/Display from any input source
+3) Deliver Editing, Mixing, and Composition capabilities
-3) Compose a single media output from multiple recordings (future state)
+4) Compose a single media output from multiple recordings (future state)

 ## Screenshots